How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Completing one donation doesn’t mean you’re automatically cleared for the next.
 Every cycle starts fresh with a full health assessment.
 Your first donation established a baseline, but repeat screenings check whether that baseline has changed.

-Here’s what gets reassessed before each subsequent cycle:
+Here’s what gets reassessed before each subsequent cycle at Lucina:

 Physical Exam